Timberlake, New Mexico

-Timberlake is a census-designated place (CDP) in McKinley and Cibola counties, New Mexico, United States.
-It was first listed as a CDP prior to the 2020 census.
+Timberlake is an unincorporated community and census-designated place (CDP) in McKinley and Cibola counties, New Mexico, United States.
+As of the 2020 census, it had a population of 121.

+Geography

 The community is in a valley bordered by the Zuni Mountains to the northeast and The Hogback to the west, about 9 mi north of Ramah.
+It is 54 mi by road southeast of Gallup, the McKinley county seat, and 62 mi west of Grants, the Cibola county seat.

+According to the U.S. Census Bureau, the Timberlake CDP has an area of 16.0 sqmi, all land.
+Cebolla Creek flows through the community, leading southwest to the Rio Pescado, part of the Zuni River watershed continuing west to the Little Colorado River in Arizona.

 Demographics

+Timberlake was first listed as a CDP prior to the 2020 census.

 Education

 The portion in McKinley County is in Gallup-McKinley County Public Schools.
 It is zoned to Ramah Elementary School and Ramah Middle-High School.